pzhenzhou/haentgl/README.md

 connection maintenance, and topology awareness.
 Additionally, it includes control plane functions such as overload control and database cluster state observation.

+## Project status

+### Not implemented at the moment

+1. overload control.
+2. connection migration.

 ## Features

 ### Core Functions